ddaugher/backoffice_docs/source/config.rst

 How to use a custom vm.args
 ===========================

-Gigalixir generates a default :bash:`vm.args` file for you and tells Distillery to use it by setting the :bash:`VMARGS_PATH` environment variable.
+BackofficeDocs generates a default :bash:`vm.args` file for you and tells Distillery to use it by setting the :bash:`VMARGS_PATH` environment variable.
 By default, it is set to :bash:`/release-config/vm.args`.
 If you want to use a custom :bash:`vm.args`, we recommend you follow these instructions.

-Disable Gigalixir's default vm.args
+Disable BackofficeDocs's default vm.args

 .. code-block:: bash

-    gigalixir config:set GIGALIXIR_DEFAULT_VMARGS=false
+    gigalixir config:set BACKOFFICEDOCS_DEFAULT_VMARGS=false

 Create a :bash:`rel/vm.args` file in your repository.
 It might look something like `gigalixir-getting-started's vm.args file`_.